On John 10:34-36: Humans or Gods?

 Notice that the use of “host of heaven” here does not refer to stars and planetary bodies but to other divine beings popularly known as angels.
 (Angels are only one type of many other heavenly beings.)
 The Bible also uses terms/objects associated with the sky, especially stars, in figurative ways as well (e.g. the morning star).

-Now, let’s go to “hell.”
-There aren’t as many data points on hell as on heaven, but we still have enough to understand how the term is used.
+Now, let us go to hell.
+There are not as many data points on hell as on heaven, but we still have enough to understand how the term is used.
 Ordinarily, Sheol refers to the grave, where we typically place our dead bodies (Eccl 9:10).
 It is the end of life as we know it.
-Not surprisingly, it is located under the earth (Numbers 16:30 – 33), and it has bars to prevent escape (Job 17:16), an idea that probably emphasizes that dead people don’t ordinarily rise again.
+Not surprisingly, it is located under the earth (Numbers 16:30 – 33), and it has bars to prevent escape (Job 17:16), an idea that probably emphasizes that dead people do not ordinarily rise again.

 But just as with “heaven,” Sheol (translated as Hades in the LXX) also took on new meanings – perhaps, the interaction with the Greek culture has something to do with it.
 By New Testament times, “sheol” also became the name of the lord of the underworld.
 Yes, it remains an ordinarily inescapable place.
 However, some people began to express hope that God would deliver them from Sheol – an observation that may be an example of early Jewish thoughts about a resurrection.
 Here is Psalm 49:15,